Ivar the Boneless: Sources

-According to the Tale of Ragnar Lodbrok, Ivar's bonelessness was the result of a curse.
+According to the Tale of Ragnarr Loðbrók, Ivar's bonelessness was the result of a curse.
 His mother, Aslaug, Ragnar's third wife was described as a völva, a seer or clairvoyant.
 Aslaug suggested that she and her husband wait for three nights before consummating their marriage after a long separation while he was in England raiding.
 However, Ragnar was passionate after such a long separation and did not heed her words.
 As a result, Ivar was born with weak bones.

-Another hypothesis is that he was actually known as "the Hated", which in Latin would be Exosus.
+Another hypothesis is that he was actually known as "the Hated", which in Latin would be exosus.
 A medieval scribe with only a basic knowledge of Latin could easily have interpreted it as ex (without) os (bone), thus "the Boneless", although it is hard to align this theory with the direct translation of his name given in Norse sources.

 While the sagas describe Ivar's physical disability, they also emphasise his wisdom, cunning, and mastery of strategy and tactics in battle.

 He is often considered identical to Ímar, the founder of the Uí Ímair dynasty, which at various times, from the mid-ninth to the tenth century, ruled Northumbria from the city of York, and dominated the Irish Sea region as the Kingdom of Dublin.
-This would also make him the ancestor of the Crovan Dynasty.
+This would also make him the ancestor of the Crovan dynasty.